By accessing or using the operator's website and/or services, users understand and agree to the Terms & Conditions

 Bitcoin address: A Bitcoin address (crypto address) is a shortened version (through performing hash operations such as a checksum function) of the public-key used as an address identifying a cryptographic account.
 It can be associated to an account holder similar to a bank account number or credit card number.

 Bitcoin Wallet: A Bitcoin Wallet is a collection of Bitcoin addresses and corresponding transaction data.
 It can be associated to a specific account holder.
-The Operator´s Bitcoin Cashier System runs its own Bitcoin Wallet (in connection with a Bitcoin Daemon) and generates intermediary-Bitcoin addresses for each and every transaction to keep track of the payment data and to associate it properly with the Bitcoin Wallets of the parties involved.
+The Operator’s Bitcoin Cashier System runs its own Bitcoin Wallet (in connection with a Bitcoin daemon and lightning node) and generates intermediary addresses for each and every transaction to keep track of the payment data and to associate it properly with the Bitcoin Wallets of the parties involved.

 2. Scope of Business

-2.1 Primary Service: Bitcoin Cashier System providing Collection Services
+2.1 Payment Acceptance: Bitcoin Cashier System providing Collection Services

 If the Operator performs services, the first payment cannot occur until MC has successfully completed the integration tests with the Bitcoin Cashier System, adequately passed the due diligence procedure, and after the signing of the agreement by both contracting parties at the earliest.
 Once the Operator successfully processes a payment credit, a confirmation will be sent to MC.

 The Operator does not ensure that P (buyer of goods and services) or MC (seller of goods and services) will actually complete the transaction, or is authorized to do so.